Daz762/aviation-carbon/README.md

 Tests can be found in the `./tests` directory.
 The `Makefile` also includes a shortcut for discovering and executing all unit tests.

-To run all unit test, simply run `make tests`.
+To run all unit test, simply run `make test`.